 As part of its educational mission, Waubonsee Community College (college or WCC) acquires, develops, and maintains computers, computer systems and networks.
 These computing resources are intended for college-related purposes, including direct and indirect support of the college's instruction, research and service missions; college administrative functions; student and campus life activities; and the free exchange of ideas both within the college community and between the college community and the wider local, national and world communities.

 This agreement applies to all users of college computing resources, whether affiliated with the college or not, and to all uses of those resources, whether on campus or from remote locations.
-Additional procedures may govern specific computers, computer systems or networks provided or operated by specific departments of the college.
+Additional policies and procedures may govern specific computers, computer systems or networks provided or operated by specific departments of the college.
 Consult the managers of the specific computer, computer system or network that you are interested in for further information.
 This agreement may be modified as deemed appropriate by the college.
 Users are encouraged to periodically review the agreement as posted on the college's website.

 Rights & Responsibilities